 By Guest Author, Belinda Brewer

-Cross over the Mackinac Island Bridge to another place in time.
+Cross over the Mackinac Bridge to another place in time.
 Remember the movie from 1980 entitled “Somewhere in Time”?
 The movie was filmed on Mackinac Island.
 The island still remains as it was in the early 1900s, before televisions, computers, or cell phones — when life was simple, without the interruptions we have today.
+There is no bridge directly to the island, but you cross over the bridge and catch the ferry to the island.
 Read about the top things to do on Mackinac Island.

 Mackinac Island, an unforgettable trip